auxbot-discord-bot/docs/docs/faq/readme.md

 ### Why did AuxBot send a "something has gone wrong" message?

 This happens from time to time.
-It means that there is an issue with the code that needs to be resolved.
+It means that there is an issue that needs to be resolved.
 For more support with these messages join our [support server](https://www.auxbot.xyz/redirect/support).

 Upon joining the support server go to the AuxBot support channel and tell us you have an error.
-Please state what command you did that caused this issue and please also send the **Error ID** displayed at the bottom of the message.
+Please state what your **Error ID** is, it's displayed at the bottom of the error message.

 These errors are usually fixed within 1 week or so.